 The data used in this work is a chunk of 157.275 seconds of seismic data (ordered in time), which is recorded at 4MHz, hence 629,145,480 data points, and the output is time remaining until the following lab earthquake, in seconds.

-The seismic data is recorded using a piezoceramic sensor, which outputs a voltage upon deformation by incoming seismic waves (farther we will use short term seismic signal or acoustic signal) .
+The seismic data is recorded using a piezoceramic sensor, which outputs a voltage upon deformation by incoming seismic waves (henceforth we will use the term seismic signal or acoustic signal) .
 The seismic data of the input is this recorded voltage, in integers.
 (Table 1)